-We recognize the importance of protecting the personal information you provide at websites owned and/or controlled by the NATIONAL ASSOCIATION OF REALTORS® (NAR).
-One of the National Association's sites, REALTOR. com®, has posted its own "privacy polices" and "terms of use."
-For the rest of the National Association's websites, we maintain the following privacy policy:
+We recognize the importance of protecting the personal information you provide at websites owned or controlled by the NATIONAL ASSOCIATION OF REALTORS® (NAR).
+One of NAR's sites, REALTOR.com, has posted its own "privacy polices" and "terms of use."
+For the rest of NAR's websites, we maintain the following privacy policy: